nomemory/andreinc-site/_posts/2024-06-06-13-problems-with-logarithms.md

 - "logarithms"
 ---

-In the Romanian math curriculum, the 10th grade marks a shift toward more abstract algebra, where **logarithms** take center stage.
-This collection is curated specifically as a training ground for students preparing for the Romanian Math Olympiad.
+In the landscape of the Romanian 10th-grade Math Olympiad, **logarithms** are a distinct and recurring theme.
+While they don't dominate the entire curriculum, a problem involving them is bound to appear, often requiring a deep understanding of algebraic inequalities and identities.

+This collection is curated specifically as a training ground for that level.
 The problems below are a mix of the new and the battle-tested.
 Some are original compositions—exercises I designed to explore specific algebraic relationships.
-Others are drawn directly from past Local or Regional contest phases, selected because they test the exact kind of rigorous thinking required for competition.
+Others are drawn directly from past Local or Regional contest phases, selected because they capture the rigor required for competition.

-Whether you are looking for a fresh challenge or revisiting classic techniques, these exercises are designed to sharpen the skills needed for the 10th-grade Olympiad level.
+Whether you are looking for a fresh challenge or revisiting classic techniques, these exercises are designed to help you spot the patterns necessary for the Olympiad.

 ---